How To Write A Proposal: Everything You Need to Know

 Next, present a concise problem statement.
 The problem statement should not only identify what is wrong with the current situation but also identify the scope and the importance of the problem.
 Always tie the problem statement to the core mission of the organization.
 How is the identified problem hindering the organization's ability to accomplish its mission?
 Include some of your research findings to support your argument.

 Once you've clearly identified the problem, use the following format to explain your solution:

 - Identify how the best case scenario would enable the organization to more effectively accomplish its mission

 - Identify a small number of core objectives that, if achieved, could bring the organization closer to the best-case scenario

 - Explain how your solution could enable the organization to achieve one or more of these objectives

 Clearly detail the cost, resource requirements, and timeline associated with implementing your solution.
-Also provide an expected improvement that your solution will enable.
-Always tie your solution to the core goals of the organization, to the results of your research, and to the best case scenario that you outlined above.
+Also, provide an expected improvement that your solution will enable.
+Always tie your solution to the core goals of the organization, to the results of your research, and the best-case scenario that you outlined above.

 Consider describing one or more alternatives and describe why your proposed solution is better than any of the alternatives.
 Similarly, discuss possible objections to your proposed solution and suggest ways to mitigate these objections.

 If your solution includes a personal or business service that you would like to offer the organization, clearly indicate the services that you can provide and the services that you cannot provide.
 Otherwise, you could be liable for problems originating from areas of the organization that are beyond the scope of your proposal.